 Some of these solutions includes catering toward niche communities in Coworking as they tend to be more of the long-term clientele, creating new services by collaborating with local businesses located nearby, and catering to larger corporate businesses with options that are more flexible than traditional spaces.

 Integrated technologies and implementing cutting-edge solutions is the heart and soul of Coworking.
 WUN’s innovative software helps all.
 One of the reasons for this is that a study has shown that 41% of millennial workers would rather communicate electronically than face-to-face or by telephone.

 It isn’t just having high-end data and internet, it’s also incorporating options for account management through the convenience of mobile.

 One factor that improves the experience is by craft convenience for members is by allowing them to register, book, and pay services through the convenience of their phone.
-Making it easier for members to self-service their needs is a win-win for both member and operator acting as one of the key trends in the workplace.
+Making it easier for members to self-service their needs is a win-win for both member and operator acting as one of the key trends in the workspace.

 There is a major issue with Coworking is the lack of adequate parking options for members.
 As it currently stands the average commute to a Coworking space in the United States is 18 minutes, as reported by Deskmag.
 To account for this Coworking spaces are beginning to offer free parking for members as well as racks for bicycles.

 Operators of new spaces are also opening new facilities adjacent to lunch spots and recreational areas to account for this demand.
 This is one of the many trends in the workspace.

 The idea is to make the Coworking space feel more like home, especially for those who have a hard time going to and from the workspace.

 Coworking grew through addressing the need for small and medium sized companies to share costs and network with other companies.
 However, large enterprises soon caught on to the benefits of working in a shared space.